 Earle High School

-- Earle High School's student population of 315 students has stayed relatively flat over five school years.
+- Earle High School's student population of 285 students has declined by 6% over five school years.

 |Grades Offered||Grades 7-12|